-Experienced & Professional Defense for Clients in Gonzales, Livingston Parish & Beyond
+Experienced & Professional Defense for Clients in Baton Rouge, Ascension, Livingston Parish & Beyond

 While many drug-related offenses fall under the jurisdiction of the state, certain drug crimes are prosecuted at the federal level.
 Generally speaking, if you are arrested by a federal official for a drug crime, you will face federal drug crime charges.
 Like any other type of federal case, these typically carry harsher penalties, including longer prison sentences and steeper fines, than state criminal cases.